spacetelescope/jwst/docs/jwst/master_background/description.rst

 extraction regions follows the movement of the source in each exposure.
 The extracted data from the source region are stored in the "FLUX" and "SURF_BRIGHT" (surface brightness) columns of the :ref:`x1d <x1d>` product, while the background extraction is stored in the "BACKGROUND" column.
-The ``master_background`` step recognizes when it's working with nodded exposures and in that case uses the data from the "BACKGROUND" column of each background :ref:`x1d <x1d>` product to create the 1-D master background spectrum.
+The ``master_background`` step uses the data from the "BACKGROUND" column of each background :ref:`x1d <x1d>` product to create the 1-D master background spectrum.

 Below is an example ASN file for a simple 2-point nodded observation consisting of two exposures.